Day 37: Murphysboro to Chester

 After I finished writing my blog post this morning, Joe made bacon and scrambled eggs for Crispin and I. Joe was actually a winner for a cooking show on The Food Network.
 Naturally, he made a great breakfast.

 We packed up our panniers soon after the meal and decided to ride the alternate levee route that Joe described to us last night.
 It had rained overnight and was still drizzling.
-Luckily, the road was mostly flat.
+On the bright side, the road was mostly flat.

 Just as I was passing by the mountain of coal, my rear tire got a flat, just as I had predicted.
-Under the drizzle rain, Crispin and I spent about 20 minutes to take the tire off, take the tube out, replace the tube with a new one, and use my CO2 cartridge to inject air into the tube.
-The tire wasn’t at its highest pressure but we had to ride on.
+Under the drizzle rain, Crispin and I spent about 20 minutes to fix the inner tube.
+After I injected one canister of CO2, the tire wasn’t at its highest pressure but we had to ride on.

 Once the rain eased a little, we rode two more miles to Chester.
 We ended up riding about 42 miles to Chester from Murphysboro since we had missed a turn earlier in the morning.
-We had a late lunch at Hardee’s around 2:30 PM then came to the bike hostel at Fraternity of the Eagles bar and restaurant.
+After a late lunch at Hardee’s around 2:30 PM, we came to the bike hostel at Fraternity of the Eagles bar and restaurant.
 There we met Frank, a cyclist who is aiming to go 100 miles a day from Yorktown, VA, to San Francisco, CA.

 After we settled down in the hostel the rain stopped.
 The three of us had an early dinner at the bar and restaurant.
 When we came back to the hostel two more bikers showed up.
 They are a couple from Boston.
 While they went to get food, I decided to try and fix my broken tube by patching it, but the hole was too big.
 I cut a section out to use it later as a tire boot if needed.
 I went back to the bar and restaurant and found Crispin talking to the new bikers.
 Their names are Jill and Zack.
 We shared our experiences over beer and had a great conversation.